Stream Management - RAVENNA only

 4. (Optional) Toggle Fallback to Analog Mode on.
 This functionality is available only in projects with Analog Presets and hardware that supports analog inputs.

-When the system detects an issue with the main stream and switches to the backup stream, the transition is nearly seamless for the modules and audio output.
+When the system detects an issue with the main Receiver stream and switches to the backup stream, the transition is nearly seamless for the modules and audio output.
 The detection interval is every half-second.

 Failover